adswa/multimatch_gaze/docs/source/api.rst

 simplification is appropriate, and it is strongly dependent on individual use case.
-The original Matlab toolbox implements a default amplitude threshold of 10% of the screen diagonal as amplitude, 45° as angle, and 300ms as duration thresholds. ``multimatch`` has defaults of 0 for simplification parameters (i.e. simplification is not performed by default).
+The original Matlab toolbox implements a default amplitude threshold of 10% of the screen diagonal as amplitude, 45° as angle, and 300ms as duration thresholds. ``multimatch-gaze`` has defaults of 0 for simplification parameters (i.e. simplification is not performed by default).

 **Output configuration**